asm123/asm123.github.io/_posts/2024-12-18-human-info-10bits-per-s.md

 ---
 layout: post
 date: 2024-12-18
-title: "[WIP] Notes - The unbearable slowness of being: Why do we live at 10 bits/s?"
+title: "Notes - The unbearable slowness of being: Why do we live at 10 bits/s?"
 tags: neuroscience
 last_updated: 2024-12-18
-status: 🌱
+status: init
 ---

 Source: [The Unbearable Slowness of Being: Why do we live at 10 bits/s?](https://arxiv.org/abs/2408.10234v2) - arxiv, found on [Hacker News](https://news.ycombinator.com/item?id=42449602)